MunadEAli/SerialHardwareMultiplier/README.md

 This project presents the design of a serial multiplier with variable operand lengths using an Algorithmic State Machine (ASM) approach.
 The objective is to develop a flexible and efficient multiplication circuit capable of handling operands of different sizes.
 The ASM model is employed to break down the multiplication operation into a sequence of states and transitions, allowing for dynamic adjustment based on the input operand lengths.
 The design incorporates initialization, shifting, and addition/subtraction states to ensure accurate and reliable multiplication results.
 The implementation is carried out in hardware using a hardware description language (HDL) and verified through simulation.
 The proposed serial multiplier with variable operand lengths offers a versatile solution for applications where operand sizes may vary dynamically.

-**For detailed project files and the complete project report, please refer to the Multiplier Folder and the accompanying PDF document.**
+**For detailed project files and the complete project report, please refer to the SerialMultiplier Folder and the accompanying PDF document.**